Money MDB File Reverse Engineering

 While I hope this proves helpful to some people, and welcome feedback and assistance to improve the quality of extraction or extend its coverage, it is offered without any warranty of function or obligation to repair or support.
 Please contact me with questions or comments.

 I was asked, about this effort, “extract to where?”
 There is no great answer to the “extract to where” question.
 I guess my first best answer is to anywhere but a proprietary .MNY file, for the sake of access to as much of your data as I've figured out how to get.
 Does this make it usable as a personal finance management tool?
 No. The point, first most, was to get the data out of the proprietary write only memory that is a .MNY file.
 Since I can now get out data that is otherwise only accessible, through a healthy Money app and a healthy file, via navigation, copy, and paste (e.g., Payee details or Category or Account comments), if that (I’m thinking transaction tax year assignment), I’m feeling like the first objective is mostly satisfied.
 What’s the use/who’s it useful to?
-I can’t speak for anybody else, but I have a lot of important history in my data file that, even in the absence of using Money as a tool for PFM, I’d really hate to lose.
+I can’t speak for anybody else, but I have a lot o of important history in my data file that, even in the absence of using Money as a tool for PFM, I’d really hate to lose.
 To me, yes, this is a huge insurance policy against that eventuality.
 Past that, I’m working toward using my extracted data set, and specialized queries, as replacements for lots of manual labor I presently do with information I collect in, and extract from, Money, alternately via customized Money reports and Export to Excel, or via MoneyLink extracted data.
 The benefit, for me, of doing this, is to reduce time and effort spent in household data management as well as increase its repeatability through automation of manual tasks.
 This is also insurance against the day MoneyLink breaks or I decide to install 64-bit Excel and break it.
-Now if only I could figure out a way to cut down on the hour or so it takes to extract all the data via Sunriise.

 This work would not have been possible without the prior efforts of Health Market Science and Hung Le.